logto-io/connectors/packages/connector-alipay-web/README.md

 6. Go to [Alipay Customer Center](https://b.alipay.com/index2.htm), and sign in with the Alipay developer account.
 Click "Account Center" (账号中心) on the topbar and go to "APPID binding" (APPID 绑定), whose entrance can be found at the bottom of the sidebar.
 "Add binding" (添加绑定) by type in the APPID of the web application you just created in step 4.
 7. Click on "Sign" button of "App Alipay login", and finish signing process following the guide.
 After finishing this step, you are expected to find abilities you have just added in step 5 kicks in.
 8. Come back to Alipay open platform console page, and you can find "Interface signing method" (接口加签方式（密钥/证书）) in "development information" (开发信息) section.
 Click "set up" (设置) button, and you can find yourself on a page setting signing method.
 "Public Key" (公钥) is the preferred signing mode, and fill in contents from the public key file you have generated in the text input box.
-9. Set up "Authorization Redirect URI" (授权回调地址) by clicking "set up" (设置) button on the bottom of the Alipay console page. `${your_logto_origin}/callback/alipay-web` is the default redirect URI used in Logto core.
+9. Set up "Authorization Redirect URI" (授权回调地址) by clicking "set up" (设置) button on the bottom of the Alipay console page. `${your_logto_origin}/callback/${connector_id}` is the default redirect URI used in Logto core.
+The `connector_id` can be found on the top bar of the Logto Admin Console connector details page.
 10. After finishing all these steps, go back to the top right corner of Alipay console page, and click "Submit for review" (提交审核).
 Once the review is approved, you are good to go with a smooth Alipay sign-in flow.

 > ℹ️ **Note**